AfterWorkTea/mparser/MParserExample/README.md

 private final static String XML_AUTOMATON_STATES = "parcel(sender(name())addressee(name()city()))";
 ```

-It declares, that the XML starts with "parcel" element, that includes "sender" or "addressee", the "sender" includes "name" and "addressee" includes "name" and "city".
+It declares, that the XML starts with "parcel" element, that includes "sender" or "addressee", the "sender" includes "name" and finally "addressee" includes "name" and "city".
 The notation is straightforward and uses parentheses for nesting elements according to XML structure.
 The "()" terminates a leaf element.

 The order of elements is important as it defines their ID's, that are natural numbers starting with 0 for the root element "parcel", 3 for sender's name, 5 for addressee's name, etc.

 ## Build XML handler

 Now we can prepare a dedicated MiniXMLHandler implementation that will receive stream of events.
-There are specific events for beginning/end of document, for beginning/end of element and for elements data.
+There are specific events for beginning/end of document, for beginning/end of element and for element's data.

 ``` Java
 public void startDocument()